 The Kościan parish was founded in the 13th century, as was the town itself, founded in 1260.
+The first mention was in 1289, when the parish priest Jakub, a Poznań canon, was recorded.
 Probably under Bishop Jan Doliwa, the parish church was the dean’s seat, and before 1356 its patronage was given to the Order of St. John.
 Under the rule of Casimir the Great, Kościan began to dynamically grow, distancing the nearby Krzywiń and Przemęt, and then became the capital of one of the two poviats of the Poznań province.
-This must have already been reflected at the beginning of the fourteenth century by the corresponding parish church.
+This must have already been reflected at the beginning of the fourteenth century by the corresponding parish church, since 1387 collegiate church.

 According to tradition, the parish church was built in 1333, but it is uncertain what specific construction stage this date might involve.
 The first probably presbytery was built (maybe already in the thirteenth century), then the nave, two narrow aisles and a tower from the west.
 Two rows of chapels were added to the aisles of the temple from the end of the fourteenth century to the sixteenth century.
 According to the custom of the time, they were funded by guilds and brotherhoods operating in the town.

 In 1503, Kościan was destroyed during a great fire of the town.
 It probably also caused a lot of damages to the parish church, as evidenced by the records from 1504 and 1505 about the purchase of a forest for the reconstruction of a burned church and donation of 60 oaks by Andrzej Ręcki.
 In 1509, priest Jan Jarosz granted 10 fines in the will for the temple, and the rebuilt parish church was soon consecrated in 1510.
 After a great fire the church was extended by the chapel of St. Anna and the presbytery were enlarged.